jakobzhao/geog371/labs/lab01/readme.md

 1\.
 On your local computer, please create a file, and name it `resume.md`.

 2\.
 Open this file `resume.md` with `Typora`.
-Next, please write down your resume in the opened-up editor.
-Here is a template for you to start with:
+In the editor, you can start to craft your resume.
+If you are not familiar with Markdown, copy and paste the template below to get started.

 ```markdown
 #Your Name